 Or did you flounder on the 10th day?
 Don’t feel too bad.
 You are not alone.
 The great thing is, now we all have another chance at making great healthy living resolutions and going strong with these goals and resolutions from here on out.

-There is just something about sticking to a new habit that can be so hard.
+There is just something about sticking to a new habit, to change, that can be so hard.

-You see, our brain is a wonderful organ, and it tries to keep us safe and happy, so it rebels when we try to do something new.
-It tries to shepherd us back to the safety zone so we don’t have to experience something uncomfortable.
+You see, our brain is a wonderful organ, and it tries to keep us safe and happy, at all cost.
+So it rebels when we try to do something new.
+Something that is at first uncomfortable.
+The brain tries to shepherd us back to the safety zone so we don’t have to experience discomfort.

-And in so doing we start feeling and thinking, that well, we are not cut for this kind of living where we don’t eat sweets or exercising is just too hard, “and I just can’t eat green things” kind of thinking.
+And in so doing we start feeling and thinking, that well, the whole practicing healthy habits thing is not one we are cut for.
+The kind of living where we don’t eat sweets and expected to leave our couch or exercise is just too hard.
+We start to doubt our ability, choice time and ability to accomplish our goals.

 We find all sorts of excuses as to why the new habit is not a viable choice for us.
 We revert back to our comfort zone and our old ways and the new resolutions become, well, pretty much dead.

 We simply lack the will power to stick to the new health habits we so much need and vowed to keep on New Years Day.

 We are human, and we are not as strong as we would like to be.

 But not to fret.
 You, my friend, can keep your new year’s resolutions this year by following these iron clad guidelines: